 It is now time for you to post-process your data leveraging OpenFOAM capabilities (postProcess utility) combined with Scilab specific features in signal processing, optimization, control system, etc …

 This tutorial was just a quick introduction on how to make a combined use of OpenFOAM and Scilab to achieve powerful CFD simulation and analysis.
-Try this on your own and do not hesitate to share your idea and issues you face with both communities.
+Try this on your own and do not hesitate to share the ideas and issues you face with both communities.
 More tools and tutorials are coming on that same topic.

 Thank you to Pawan Ghildiyal (OpenCFD Team) for his contribution to this paper.